jorgeramos2068/angular-app-12-heroes-material/README.md

 # HeroesApp

+Angular application with hero records management and implementation of Angular Material.

+The project implements an example database that can be managed through Json Server.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.2.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+You must install `json-server` in order to run the simulation of the database.

+Once you have installed `json-server`, run the following command to initialize the backend server:

+`json-server --watch heroes-server/db.json --port 3002`

 ## Code scaffolding